Improved Quantum Sensing by Spectral Design: Method

+If one wants to implement the permutation operations on a qubit-based quantum processor, one also needs to consider how to implement these operations efficiently.
 Note that implementing an arbitrary permutation operation on a qubit-based quantum processor is equivalent to an arbitrary reversible classical circuit.
 This can be readily seen via noting the effect of an classical reversible circuit is given by a function

 which has an inverse function $f^{-1}$.
 In particular this implies that $f$ is faithful so two distinct elements are mapped onto two distinct elements, and $f$ is onto so all elements $\{0,1\}^{\otimes k}$ are in the range of $f$.
 Therefore, the elements of the domain are simply permuted under the map $f$, and hence can be described by a permutation.
 On the other hand, each permutation is invertible (by its transpose) therefore it is also an invertible operation.
 Therefore, the question how to implement an arbitrary permutation operation is equivalent to the question of how to implement an arbitrary invertible classical circuit.
 In \cite{ZAKABLUKOV2017132} it was shown that for an $m$-qubit system one requires in the worst case $\mathcal{O}(2^m)$ two-qubit gates (and one-qubit gates) to implement an arbitrary reversible classical circuit.
 Having $n=2^m$ levels, we require $\mathcal{O}(n)$ two-qubit (and one-qubit gates) gates to implement an arbitrary permutation matrix on a qubit-based quantum processor.